Truffini/TrevorRuffiniProjectpart2/README.md

 2017.earnings.3_yrs_after_completion.overall_count_over_poverty_line
 2016.repayment.3_yr_repayment.overall

-The only issues faced with the code was when test were being applied I began to get a key error on 'metadata' I suspect there may have been an API issue.
-I also have put this in a seperate repository because in part one I made a mistake discussed in office hours while creating the repository and could not push although now fixed in this repository.
+I have put this in a seperate repository because in part one I made a mistake discussed in office hours while creating the repository and could not push although now fixed in this repository.
-In test one there are two different ways the number of items retrieved is tested mostly so I could check my work whileI  had 'metadata' issue and some hard code in test 2.